The War Game: Synopsis

 The film begins by describing Britain's nuclear deterrence policy of threatening would-be aggressors with devastation from the Royal Air Force's nuclear-armed V bombers.
-Due to the number of V bomber bases (particularly in a crisis situation that would see them dispersed throughout Britain), as well as major civilian targets in cities, Britain is described as having more potential nuclear weapon targets per acre than any other country.
+Due to the number of V bomber bases (particularly in a crisis situation that would see them dispersed throughout Britain), as well as major civilian targets in cities, Britain is described as having more potential nuclear weapon targets by area than any other country.

 On 15 September, American forces in South Vietnam are authorised to use tactical nuclear weapons in response to an ongoing Chinese invasion.
 The Soviet Union and East Germany threaten to invade West Berlin if America does not change course.
 The next day, the British government declares a state of emergency and transfers responsibility for Britain's day-to-day running to a body of regional commissioners.
 The first task of newly established emergency committees is the mass evacuation of children, mothers, and the infirm to various safe areas including Kent.
 Under threat of imprisonment, homeowners accommodate the evacuees, while unoccupied properties are requisitioned by the government.
-Rationing is implemented, booklets on how to prepare for nuclear attack are distributed, and emergency sirens are tested, with these being estimated to provide around three minutes' warning until impact, or under thirty seconds in the case of submarine attack.
+Rationing is implemented, booklets on how to prepare for nuclear attack are distributed, and emergency sirens are tested, with these being estimated to provide around three minutes' warning until impact, or under 30 seconds in the case of submarine attack.
 There are no government-built shelters and efforts to build private ones are soon frustrated by a shortage of construction supplies.

 On 18 September the Soviets and East Germans invade West Berlin as previously threatened.
 NATO launches a counterattack, which is quickly overrun, resulting in the use of American tactical nuclear weapons.
 The Soviets immediately launch their own nuclear weapons at strategic targets, as their above-ground liquid-fuelled missiles are highly vulnerable to a NATO first strike.

 In Kent a one-megaton warhead that overshoots RAF Manston explodes in an air burst six miles from Canterbury, causing the city to be struck by the intense heat given off by the blast.
 At one house a defence worker and a boy in the yard are struck by the heat wave, causing their eyeballs to melt.
 Furniture inside the house catches fire, causing those inside to panic as they attempt to put the flames out.
 Twelve seconds later the building is destroyed by the incoming shockwave.
 At another house a boy suffers flash blindness as a consequence of looking directly at an explosion 27 miles away; his father carries him inside and hides with the rest of his family under a table as the house is shaken by the distant shockwaves of successive explosions.
 In Rochester, an airburst causes a firestorm, which sets the town ablaze.
 Meanwhile British V bombers enter Soviet airspace to inflict similar devastation.